Online Discussions During General Assembly

 GA Forum on UUA.org

-For several months leading up to GA, the UUA.org website will host the the GA Forum, an online General Assembly discussion that replaces the old UUA-GA email discussion list.
+For several months leading up to GA, the UUA.org website hosts the GA Forum, an online General Assembly discussion that replaces the old UUA-GA email discussion list.
 The GA Forum is divided into separate discussions about housing, room-shares, ride-shares, first-timer questions, being a delegate, the election, and other topics.
 You can read just the topics you are interested in and/or receive email notifications about some or all topics.

 The hashtag for General Assembly (GA) discussion on Twitter is #uuaga.